juliolix/BandZabbix/README.md

 <pre><code># ./BandZabbix 10.0.0.7(ip) huehuebr(community) .1.3.6.1.2.1.31.1.1.1.10.1(OID)
 </code></pre>

 If you note that's OID above. its is a interface "ether0" Mikrotik, however OIDS change ever.
 You will need be patience to <b>find out</b> correct OID to its interface.
-I gonna show you how to.
+I'm gonna show you how to.

 <pre><code>#  snmpwalk -v 2c -c huehuebr -On 10.0.0.7
 </pre></code>